Fohdeesha/lab-docu/docs/hidden.md

 reset
 ```

-#### ICX7150, ICX7750, ICX7850
+#### ICX7550
-Unknown, but most likely one of the three above.
-If you try all three, make sure to undo each one (follow the `back to normal` bit) before moving onto the next attempt.
+Unknown, but most likely one of the above - just try each one until the command takes.